Erectile dysfunctionImpotence; ED

-Lack of spontaneity is this method's major drawback.
+Lack of spontaneity is the major drawback to this method.
 There are few side effects.

-Penile implants are an option for men who cannot take medication or for who less invasive treatments do not work.
-In general, they work well in restoring sexual function, and men are usually satisfied with the results.
+Penile implants are an option for men who cannot take medication or have not been helped by less invasive treatments.
+In general, implants work well in restoring sexual function, and men are usually satisfied with the results.

-Two types of surgical implants are used for the treatment of erectile dysfunction:
+Two types of surgical implants are used for the treatment of ED:

 Erectile tissue is permanently damaged when these devices are implanted, and these procedures are irreversible.
 Although uncommon, mechanical breakdown can occur, or the device can slip or bulge.
 In addition, a less than optimal quality of erection may result.
 Infection is a rare, but serious, complication.

-In rare cases, penile vascular surgery may be considered as treatment for erectile dysfunction.
-Two types of operations are available: revascularization (bypass) surgery, and venous ligation.
-Some insurance carriers consider these procedures experimental and will not pay for them.
+In rare cases, penile vascular surgery may be considered as treatment for ED.
+Two types of operations are most commonly performed:

 According to the American Urologic Association, men who smoke or who have the following conditions are not candidates for penile vascular surgeries: